Our Board of Trustees provides the governance over the Foundation and serves as advocates, advisors and community connectors.

 Jennifer joined the board of trustees in 2019.
 She is an active member of the Geauga Chapter of the Ohio Horseman's Council.

-Sheryl Vernon is a CPA who works as an Adjunct Accounting faculty member at Notre Dame College in South Euclid, Ohio.
-Prior to teaching at NDC, Sheryl worked as an external auditor for a local CPA firm and performed internal auditing at a local university.
+Sheryl Vernon is a CPA who works as an Accountant at a local non-profit, Linking Employment, Abilities, and Potential (LEAP).
+Sheryl has taught accounting at a local college, worked as an external auditor for a local CPA firm, and performed internal auditing at a local university.
 Sheryl joined the Foundation in 2018 as a volunteer member of the Finance Committee and joined the Foundation Board as a Trustee in 2020.
-Sheryl grew up loving the Metroparks in Cuyahoga County and after moving to Auburn Township, began hiking in the many Geauga County parks with her husband.
+She grew up loving the Metroparks in Cuyahoga County and after moving to Auburn Township, began hiking in the many Geauga County parks with her husband.
 Sheryl is excited to be able to combine her love of accounting and the outdoors by using her skills as a Trustee at the FGP.

 Richard J. Frenchie’s passion is for education, health care and philanthropy.
 He has served as a Director on many boards, working to make a difference both for Geauga County and Ohio.
 Richard served on the Foundation’s board from 2008 – 2014, the last five years as President, and currently serves as an Emeritus Trustee.
 Richard lives in Chagrin Falls.